sdsuai/LLM-RAG-WebUI-Integration-/README.md

 ## Extra Credit
 Those who are able to go some extra mile will be picked first for interview.
 Have your software have these extra capabiltiies.
 These extra capabilities should not be confused with modes.
-The software shoudl have this capability from any mode.
+The software should have this capability from any mode.

 * Talk to your computer instead of typing in terminal.
 Here are some tools you may need:
   * A tool to stream audio.
 You can use `pyaudio` or some other library.
   * A tool to detect human speech in audio, so a Voice Activity Detector (`webrtcvad`, `sileroVAD` etc.).
   * A tool to derive text from speech, so maybe a  transcriber model (i.e whisper, faster-whisper etc.).
 Even with a "bare-minimum" PC, some of these transcriber models can run on only CPU.
 * Your machine talks back
-    * You will need some text-to-speech library for the program to talk back as a bonus.
-The voice of the doesnt have to be great.
+    * You will need some text-to-speech library or model for the program to talk back as a bonus.
+The voice doesn't have to be great.
 * If you have a decent enough PC:
     * Use bigger LLMs like mistral (fine-tuned instruct version)
     * You can also create a mode that uses a multimodal model like Llava.